 The walk route is 4 km long so be ready for a long hike and don’t forget to take comfortable walking shoes!
 There are a few rest areas with drinks and some food along the way.

 Tip!
-Go either early in the morning or for sunset when is not too packed.
+Go there either early in the morning or for sunset when is not too crowded

 The exact translation of this Buddhist temple is the Pure Water Temple.
 It belongs to World UNESCO heritage sites.

-Beautiful temple but unfortunately is temporary under renovation so it is a bit losing the magic of the temple.
+Beautiful temple but unfortunately during my stay it was temporary under renovation so it a bit lost the magic of the temple.
 Opening hours are until 6 pm.

 An elegant temple surrounded by a breathtaking Japanese garden and Zen sand.
 Although the temple is called “Silver”, it actually isn’t silver but wooden.

-The Market is not just only to buy fresh fish for cooking it at home, you can also taste local specialties, try some delicious Japanese sweets or check out souvenirs nearby.
+The Market is not just only to buy fresh fish for cooking it at home, you can also taste local specialities, try some delicious Japanese sweets or check out souvenirs nearby.